gittromney/Playnite-NowPlaying/README.md

 2. Install NowPlaying Game Cacher Extension, if you haven't already.
 3. Navagate to the NowPlaying view (via sidebar).
-4. Add at least one NowPLaying Cache Root (storage device, directory, max fill level), where game caches can be created.
+4. Add at least one NowPlaying Cache Root (storage device, directory, max fill level), where game caches can be created.

    **Note, a maximum fill level can be set to prevent game caches from completely filling your storage device, if necessary.
    Definitely set this < 100% if using your C:\ drive for game caches, for example.**